bitnine-oss/agensgraph/doc/source/ddl.rst

 CREATE VLABEL will create a new, initially empty vertex label in the current database.

 A schema name cannot be given when creating a vertex label.
-It is create in the GRAPH schema always.
+It is created in the GRAPH schema always.
 If a schema name is given(for example, CREATE VLABEL myschema.myvlabel ...) the the query will return a error.

 *Parameters*